Hooker helps Hokies rout Georgia Tech 45-0

 Georgia Tech safety Christian Campbell was tossed after his helmet-to-helmet hit on Robinson in the second quarter.
 A review confirmed the officials’ targeting call on the play.

-Yates, possibly still headed for a redshirt season, made his debut for Georgia Tech in the third quarter.
-He completed 4 of 11 passes for 38 yards.
+Yates, possibly still headed for a redshirt season, completed 4 of 11 passes for 38 yards in his first snaps at quarterback.
+“I thought he came in there and provided us a spark in trying to get something done against a really good defense,” Collins said.

 UP NEXT